MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

    - Expand the dropdown menu and choose to filter all matching apps by **App tag**, **Apps and domain**, **Category**, various **Risk factors**, or **Risk score.**

    - To create more filters, select **Add a filter**.

+   The following image shows how to select a filter for the policy to apply to all matching applications in the Microsoft Defender portal:

    :::image type="content" source="media/anomaly-filter-apps.png" border="false" alt-text="Screenshot that shows how to select a filter for the policy to apply to all matching applications.":::